borntyping/sous-chef/README.rst

 Compatibility
 ^^^^^^^^^^^^^

-Targets Python 2.6 and 2.7, due to the dependency on `PyChef`_.
+Targets Python 2.7, due to the dependency on `PyChef`_.